 Here's one that's gluten free -- so there's nothing to get between you and the rich chocolate!

 Plump strawberries coated with scrumptious melted chocolate.
 They're the perfect treat for Valentine’s Day or weddings.
 And no one has to know how simple they are to prepare!

-And that’s just the first ten!
+And that's just the beginning!
 Check out more 5-star Chocolate Dessert Recipes.

 Use the highest-quality chocolate and cocoa you can buy.
 Good chocolate has a glossy sheen and a smooth taste.
 Here's a quick primer on different varieties and their uses:

 - Unsweetened (chocolate liquor): Made with about 50 percent cocoa butter, this is pure, unadulterated chocolate.
 Use it in cooking and baking, but don't bother eating it straight.

 - Bittersweet: Made by adding cocoa butter, sugar, and vanilla to chocolate liquor, bittersweet chocolate has a dark, rich taste.
 Use it in baking.

 - Semisweet: This variety is made the same way as bittersweet, but with more sugar.
 A classic for chocolate chip cookies.

 - Milk chocolate: Sweet and creamy, this chocolate is made with milk solids, which give it its light color.
 For some people, milk chocolate is a clear winner over dark.